cvs-health/android-compose-accessibility-techniques/doc/components/AutofillControls.md

 ## Connect `TextField` data to an Autofill Service

 Text input fields can be autofilled by connecting their underlying state data to an `AutofillNode`, and requesting that autofill information be populated when the fields each receive focus.
 By doing so, any installed Autofill Service can provide suggested data values to those fields.

-See [Autofill Overview](https://developer.android.com/reference/kotlin/androidx/compose/ui/autofill/package-summary) (especially [AutofillType](https://developer.android.com/reference/kotlin/androidx/compose/ui/autofill/AutofillType)), the [ExplicitAutofillTypesDemo.kt](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-main:compose/ui/ui/integration-tests/ui-demos/src/main/java/androidx/compose/ui/demos/autofill/ExplicitAutofillTypesDemo.kt) sample code for details.
-Also, read the View UI framework document [Optimize your app for autofill](https://developer.android.com/guide/topics/text/autofill-optimize) for background.
+* See [Autofill Overview](https://developer.android.com/reference/kotlin/androidx/compose/ui/autofill/package-summary) (especially [AutofillType](https://developer.android.com/reference/kotlin/androidx/compose/ui/autofill/AutofillType)) and the [ExplicitAutofillTypesDemo.kt](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-main:compose/ui/ui/integration-tests/ui-demos/src/main/java/androidx/compose/ui/demos/autofill/ExplicitAutofillTypesDemo.kt) sample code for details.
+    * Also, read the View UI framework document [Optimize your app for autofill](https://developer.android.com/guide/topics/text/autofill-optimize) for background on the Android autofill framework and Autofill Services.
 * This approach, and supplying [Keyboard Types](../interactions/KeyboardTypes.md), are necessary to fulfill [Success Criterion 1.3.5 Identify Input Purpose](https://www.w3.org/TR/WCAG21/#identify-input-purpose) on Android.

+For example:

 ```kotlin
 @Composable